Configuring Network-Based Discovery Rules

 - Click Add.

-Veeam Availability Console will open the Network IP Range window.
+Veeam Service Provider Console will open the Network IP Range window.

 - In Network name field, type an arbitrary name of the network that must be scanned.